mikrono/tModLoaderWiki_kr_ko/Another-Simple-Harmony-Transpiler-Tutorial.md

 	}
 }
 ```
 We now need to decide where to put our code.
 Since other patches might occur in this same method, we need to be careful to preserve functionality.
-We also need to be aware that updates to the game we are patching, Terraria, might also change the specific instructions our patch will see as input to the Transplier.
+We also need to be aware that updates to the game we are patching, Terraria, might also change the specific instructions our patch will see as input to the Transpiler.
 We are fairly confident that GiantBee won't change from 566, so lets use the return of 566 as our way of finding a suitable location to insert our additional logic.
 Using a for loop and checking opcodes and operands, we can easily find this location:
 ```cs
 int insertionIndex = -1;
 for (int i = 0; i < code.Count - 1; i++) // -1 since we will be checking i + 1